 - And, I know I should embed links to this page in the phrase “responsive web design examples”

-And now I’ve got the structure for a highly SEO-optimized page in place.
-Easy.
+And now you have the structure for a highly SEO-optimized page in place.

 Play the “what is it?” game

-Basically, we “good” writers are very used to omitting the subjects of our sentences after an initial reference.
+The “what is it?” game revolves around making your content as crystal clear as possible.
+“Good” writers are very used to omitting the subjects of sentences after an initial reference.
 Because usually, what we’re talking about is clear to anyone who’s reading our content continuously.

 But many people don’t read content on the web continuously.
-Instead, they scan—which means they won’t always know what I’m talking about when I say “it.”
+Instead, they scan—which means they won’t always know what you’re talking about when you say “it.”

-So after you write up your content, hit Ctrl+F and search the word “it.”
+So after you write up your content, hit Ctrl+F and search for the word “it.”
 Then replace instances of “it” with the appropriate noun.
 Then do that again with generic forms of your focus term.
-So, if I’m writing about “responsive websites,” I’d Ctrl+F variants like “site,” “website,” etc.
+So, if you’re writing about “responsive websites,” use Ctrl+F variants like “site,” “website,” etc.

 3. Put your most important pages up top

-To Google, your most important pages—the pages you want to do really well in search—are your top-level pages.
+To Google, your most important pages—the pages you want to perform really well in search—are your top-level pages.

 What do I mean by “top-level pages”?
 I mean the pages on your root domain level.
 Examples from webflow.com include:

-Because we thought these pages were important enough to put at the very top of our site, Google thinks they’re pretty important too.
+Because we consider these pages important enough to put at the very top of our site, Google thinks they’re pretty important too.
 It wants to find the best and most helpful content there, so it’s on us to put that content there.